jhnwnstd/suxotin/README.md

    python suxotin.py
    ```

-2. **Select the Data Source**
+2. **Select Languages**

-   - **Option 1**: Use the local file `sherlock_holmes.txt`.
-   - **Option 2**: Use the NLTK Gutenberg Corpus.
+   - Choose a specific language or select "0" to analyze all languages.

 3. **Preprocess the Text**

-   - When prompted, it's recommended to choose 'yes' to preprocess the text.
-This will remove non-alphabetic characters and convert all letters to lowercase, improving the accuracy of the algorithm.
+   - When prompted, choosing 'yes' for preprocessing is recommended, as this removes non-alphabetic characters and standardizes input.

 4. **View the Results**

-   - The script will display the classified vowels and consonants, sorted alphabetically.
+   - The classified vowels and consonants are displayed alphabetically, alongside precision, recall, and F1 scores for each language.